 Capture the detail

-In sports photography, getting the details is just as important as capturing action and emotion.
-If you’re hoping to catch details like the names on a player’s back, consider swapping camera lenses – and if you need any guidance check out our article on How to Choose the Right Camera Lens.
+In sports photography, the smallest details can elevate a shot, from the grip on a football to the intensity in a player's stride.
+This image of a running back showcases the importance of capturing intricate moments, even at a local game – and if you need any guidance check out our article on How to Choose the Right Camera Lens.

-You don’t need to be on the Patriots’ sideline to capture awesome detail in sports photography.
+You don’t need to be this close to the action to capture awesome detail in sports photography.
 Detail can be found at your local race track, outdoor basketball court, or college baseball diamond.

 Sports Photography Tips: #8